tuantle/tsf/examples/sunspot/TUTORIAL.md

 ### Results

-Here is the output results from excecuting ```tsf.py -a train...``` of the validation dataset.
+Here is the output result from executing ```tsf.py -a train...``` of the validation dataset.
 The expected and predicted sunspot number are plot on top of each other.
 The prediction results is decent with a relatively simple model and can be further improved with hyper parameters tuning.

 ![Image](plots/prediction_results.png "prediction results")